Heating Curve

 Age Range: 11 – 14 years old

 Students will investigate the heating of water by combining classic science educational equipment with digital technology.
-Students will work in groups of 2 or 3 and will manually record the data points onto a line graph supplied and evaluate their results.
+Students will work in groups of 2 or 3 and will record the data using iLOG and evaluate their results.

 Aims